 While attractive visuals are important, they won’t be enough to keep people on your site.

-Rather than simply checking for typos, it is important to pay attention to the smaller features of a website, such as micro-interactions and text spacing, in order to maximize its effectiveness.
+Rather than simply checking for typos, it is important to pay attention to the smaller features of a website, such as micro-interactions and text spacing, to maximize its effectiveness.
 This adds a professional touch and demonstrates that the company values attention to detail.

 22. Opt for a grid-based layout